What is a syndrome?

 Landau-Kleffner syndrome (LKS) is an age-related epilepsy syndrome of childhood.
-Its main features are a loss of speech and language skills with seizures.
+Its main features are a loss of speech and language skills, with seizures.
 The speech and language skills may improve over time.
 LKS usually starts before the age of six years and affects twice as many boys as girls.
 The underlying cause of LKS is not yet known.

 The first symptoms are either epileptic seizures or problems with understanding and speaking words.
-The difficulty with language becomes obvious with the child not being able to recognise voices or the content of conversations.
-This is called “verbal auditory agnosia”.
-Children with Landau-Kleffner are often mistakenly thought to have hearing loss.
+The difficulty with language becomes obvious with the child not being able to recognise voices, or the content of conversations.
+This is called ‘verbal auditory agnosia’.
+Children with LKS are often mistakenly thought to have hearing loss.

-Later on, children may have difficulty telling the difference between other, non-language based sounds such as the door-bell ringing or a dog barking.
+Later on, children may have difficulty telling the difference between other, non-language based sounds such as the doorbell ringing or a dog barking.
 The language difficulties may then worsen and speech may become affected.
 Children may have difficulties expressing themselves, may talk nonsense or in jargon, or even stop speaking altogether.

-A standard electroencephalogram (EEG) may show abnormalities over a specific area of the brain called the temporal lobe.
+A standard EEG may show abnormalities over a specific area of the brain called the temporal lobe.
 The doctor may want to organise a more prolonged EEG recording, particularly one during sleep.
-The abnormalities seen on a routine recording become more pronounced and persistent during sleep.
-The EEG can also be used to monitor progress and response to treatment.
+This is because the abnormalities seen on a routine recording become more pronounced and persistent during sleep.
+The EEG can sometimes also be used to monitor progress and response to treatment.
 Magnetic resonance imaging (MRI) and computed tomography (CT) brain scans are usually normal.
 A neuropsychology assessment (study of the central nervous system) is also useful to look at the particular pattern of difficulties a child may have.
 This is important in planning educational needs, for monitoring progress and response to treatment.

 Although the seizures of LKS usually respond well to treatment with epilepsy medicines, the speech and language difficulties can be much more of a problem.
-Response to treatment can be assessed in different ways, including an improvement in the child's language abilities, an improvement in the EEG abnormalities and seizure control.
+Response to treatment can be assessed in different ways, including an improvement in the child's language abilities, an improvement in the EEG abnormalities, and seizure control.

 Commonly used medicines include sodium valproate (Epilim), ethosuximide (Zarontin) and clobazam (Frisium).
 A steroid called prednisolone and a medicine called sulthiame (Ospolot) may also be helpful.
 Sometimes two epilepsy medicines are given together, such as sodium valproate and prednisolone.
-A combination of two or three drugs may also be used.
-If these drugs fail, steroid medications may be used, usually for short periods.
+A combination of two or three medicines may also be used.
+If these medicines fail, steroid medicines may be used, usually for short periods.
 There are two or three different preparations of steroids.

 Children should also be seen and treated by a speech and language therapist and an educational psychologist to help with their speech and educational problems.

 Although the outlook for seizures in children with LKS is good, many children will be left with significant language, learning and behavioural difficulties.
 The seizures usually stop by the age of 15, although a small number (about one in 10) continue to have infrequent seizures.
 Only 10-20 out of a hundred children with Landau-Kleffner syndrome will have normal language and learning abilities in adulthood.

 Pay it forward